davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 constructed beneath both the Franciscan accretionary complex and its local veneer of Salinia crystalline nappes.

-## Regional tectonic setting and previous mantle xenolith studies
+## Regional tectonic setting

-The southwest North American Cordillera hosts many xenolith localities, at which upper mantle and lower crustal rock fragments were entrained in mainly late Cenozoic volcanic eruptions.
-Early studies of a number of these xenolith suites focused on the systematizing of petrographic features and classifying samples into textural groups [e.g. @Nixon1987; @Wilshire1988].
-Subsequently, modern geochemical and petrogenetic techniques have revealed several regional mantle lithosphere domains: Precambrian crustal root, Cretaceous arc mantle wedge, underplated Farallon plate nappes, and late Cenozoic shallow convective asthenosphere [e.g. @Galer1989; @Livaccari1993; @Alibert1994; @Beard1995;
-@Ducea1998a; @Jove1998; @Lee2001; @Usui2003; @Luffi2009].

-These studies suggest a clear correspondence between xenolith-sampled upper mantle domains and surface geology.
-Sub-continental suites are generally erupted through cratonic and peri-cratonic crust, mantle wedge suites through the Cretaceous large-volume batholith, and asthenospheric suites through active rifts.
-Xenolith suites derived from underplated Farallon plate mantle nappes have thus far only been recovered from more inboard crustal domains, requiring large sub-horizontal displacements and underplating along relatively shallow subduction megathrust systems [@Helmstaedt1975; @Lee2001b].
-Crystal Knob presents a rare opportunity to sample mantle lithosphere directly beneath the region of long-lived subduction accretion proximal to the plate edge.

 The tectonic setting of the sub-Crystal Knob mantle lithosphere is best understood by restoring its host crustal rocks to their position prior to San Andreas transform offset.
 This places them outboard of the southern California batholith, the southern continuation of the Sierra Nevada batholith across the Garlock fault [@fig:context].
-In this restored position, the crystalline nappes that constitute Salinia correlate to deeply exhumed Cretaceous arc plutonic rocks of the southernmost Sierra Nevada batholith and the northwestern zones of the southern California batholith, the latter widely exposed in the Mojave plateau [@Wood1997;
-@Saleeby2003; @Barbeau2005; @Chapman2012].
+In this restored position, the crystalline nappes that constitute Salinia correlate to deeply exhumed Cretaceous arc plutonic rocks of the southernmost Sierra Nevada batholith and the northwestern zones of the southern California batholith, the latter widely exposed in the Mojave plateau [@Wood1997; @Saleeby2003; @Barbeau2005; @Chapman2012].
 The central and northern regions of the batholith are currently exposed at shallow to medial crustal depths (2 to 4 kb pressure), whereas at its southern reaches, a continuous gradient to deep  levels (10 kb) is exposed [@Ague1988a;
 @Nadin2008].

 These deeply exhumed batholithic rocks form the regional upper plate above